 Welcome to Food History Reading Group.
-This reading group is convened by postgraduate students and Postdoctoral researchers in history department at Warwick.
+This reading group is convened by postgraduate students and Postdoctoral researchers in the history department at Warwick.
 We aim to provide a friendly and inspiring environment to discuss different themes and approaches to food history.
 We welcome students and scholars from different disciplines to join in our discussion.

 We hold sessions once in each month at term times.
 During each session, one group member will convene the session and lead the discussion.
 Each meeting will be on a different topic, and please do feel free to only join us for the discussions that interest you!